Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-AtpStructureElementSwConnectorAssemblySwConnectorDelegationSwConnectorAtpBlueprintableAtpPrototypePortPrototypeAbstractProvidedPortPrototypeAbstractRequiredPortPrototypePassThroughSwConnector+requiredOuterPort1+providedOuterPort1«instanceRef»+provider0..1«instanceRef»+requester0..1+outerPort1«instanceRef»+innerPort1Application SW ComponentComposition SW ComponentPortInterfaceMappingSoftware Component Template
+AtpStructureElementSwConnectorAssemblySwConnectorDelegationSwConnectorAtpBlueprintableAtpPrototypePortPrototypeAbstractProvidedPortPrototypeAbstractRequiredPortPrototypePassThroughSwConnector+requiredOuterPort1+providedOuterPort1«instanceRef»+provider0..1«instanceRef»+requester0..1+outerPort1«instanceRef»+innerPort1Application SW ComponentComposition SW ComponentPortInterfaceMapping
-AUTOSAR Release 4.2.2

 [TPS_SWCT_01507] The role of PassThroughSwConnector (cid:100) PassThrough SwConnector can be taken to connect PortPrototypes owned by the same Com